SDS Sigma series

 The SDS Sigma series is a series of third generation computers that were introduced by Scientific Data Systems of the United States in 1966.

 The first machines in the series are the 16-bit Sigma 2 and the 32-bit Sigma 7; the Sigma 7 was the first 32-bit computer released by SDS.
 At the time, the only competition for the Sigma 7 in the scientific space was the IBM System/360.

 The Sigma 5, 6, 7, 8 and 9 were word addressed systems, memory sizes are stated in K (kilowords).
 For example, the Sigma 5 base memory is 16K.
 Maximum physical memory is not limited by the length of the instruction address field of 17 bits, or 128K because the effective address could be augmented using memory mapping.
-Due to the width of the map registers, the maximun physical memory was 512K.
-Although this is a trivial amount of memory in today's technology, Sigma systems performed their tasks exceptionally well.
+Due to the width of the map registers, the maximum physical memory was 512K.

 The CII 10070 computer was a rebadged Sigma 7 and served as a basis for the upgraded, yet still compatible, Iris 50 and Iris 80 computers.
 The Xerox 500 series computers, introduced starting in 1973, were also compatible upgrades to the Sigma systems using newer technology.

 In 1975, Xerox sold its computer business to Honeywell, Inc. which continued support for the Sigma line for a time.